eurekaclinical/cas-mock/README.md

 ## What does it do?
 When redirecting to CAS, it auto authenticates the user as the `superuser` account.

-It responds to the following CAS version 2 URLs:
+It responds to the following CAS protocol version 2 URLs:
 * `/login`
 * `/logout`
 * `/serviceValidate`